-The City has performed an engineering evaluation of its water production needs, and determined that the best and most cost effective option for replacement of the Layng Creek water production facilities is to increase the water production capacity of the Row River plant.
+The City performed an engineering evaluation of its water production needs, and determined that the best and most cost effective option for replacement of the Layng Creek water production facilities is to increase the water production capacity of the Row River plant.
 The Row River plant is a treatment facility that was constructed in 1992, and it is located at the east boundary of the City's Urban Growth Boundary.
-Treated water from the Row River plant is currently filtered and disinfected prior to being pumped into the City's reservoirs, where it is held until required for use in the water distribution system.

 The Row River water treatment plant was originally constructed with expansion capabilities in mind.
 The first phase improvements that were completed in 1992 included the installation of only one (1) treatment unit capable of treating 2 million gallons of water per day.
-The planned improvements for this expansion phase will replace the current 2 million gallon a day sand filtration unit with membrane treatment units that can treat 4 million gallons a day.
+The new improvements, completed in 2008, for the current expansion phase replaced the 2 million gallon a day sand filtration unit with membrane treatment units that can treat 4 million gallons a day.
 The ultimate build-out of the plant is 8 million gallons a day.

-A new pipeline was constructed last summer from the City's distribution system, at Currin Connector and Row River Road, to approximately Layng Road and Row River Road.
-The new Row River water treatment plant improvements are now under construction and are approximately 45% complete.
+A new pipeline was constructed in 2007 from the City's distribution system, at Currin Connector and Row River Road, to approximately Layng Road and Row River Road.
+In 2008 the new pipeline was connected to the Layng Creek treatment plant transmission line.
+About 2 miles of the old transmission line and a vulnerable under-river crossing were removed from service.

+The new improvements to the Row River water treatment plant are now substantially finished and are approximately 98% complete.
 The project is being funded by low interest loans through the Safe Drinking Water and Water/Wastewater loan programs administered through the Oregon Economic and Community Development Department.
-Loan agreements have been executed for the planned improvements to the Row River water treatment plant, and associated pipeline replacement project, with an estimated completion cost of approximately \$9,500,000.
+Loan agreements have been executed for the improvements to the Row River water treatment plant, and associated pipeline replacement project, at a final completion cost of \$9,583,553.